Does Sleep Help In Weight Loss?

 Is sleep a modifiable risk factor in counteracting harmful weight gain?

-While sleep appears to have a role in weight gain prevention, the extent of its influence remains a topic for further investigation.
-It's not entirely clear if interventions focusing on sleep can conclusively prevent weight gain.
+While sleep has a role in preventing weight gain, more research is needed to understand its full impact.
+It’s not yet clear if simply improving sleep can conclusively prevent weight gain, but sleep does play an essential role in energy balance.
 More research is needed, especially studies that provide in-depth details about the techniques used in the interventions (Allman-Farinelli et al, 2020).

 Is healthy sleep associated with lower body weight?